huanyingtianhe/EasyComfyUI/README.md

 # Install
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Prepare env file
+Rename the env.template to .env, and fill in the value with your own.
+The first part is related with Auth, you do not need to take care at first.
+What you need to notice is the second section.
+ComfyUI_BASE_ADDRESS is the url of your ComfyUI service, no matter it is local or remote.
+We can get the DATABASE_URL following the steps described below.

 ## Prepare DB

-If you already have a mysql instance, copy the mysql connection string to the value of the DATABASE_URL variable directly in .env file, and skip the section "Setup Mysql Instance".
-I will provide a db connection for test purpose later.
+If you already have a mysql instance, copy the mysql connection string, it is what DATABASE_URL variable need, and skip the section "Setup Mysql Instance".

 ### Setup Mysql Instance
 Install Mysql in your machine if you do not have a mysql instance.
 The question is how to setup the mysql instance?